5 Simple Ways to Refresh Your Landscaping

-Florida has many different climates and soils, so when it comes to landscaping, don’t take the “one-size-fits-all” approach.
-It’s important to consider soil, light, water, and climate conditions in your region to give your plants the best chance.
+Florida has many different climates and soils, so when it comes to landscaping, don't take the "one-size-fits-all" approach.
+It's important to consider soil, light, water, and climate conditions in your region to give your plants the best chance.
 North Central Florida is known for its hot and wet summers, mild to cool winters, and a rainy season lasting from May until October.
-This type of climate can be also be found in east Australia, Northern India, and South China!
+This type of climate can be also be found in eastern Australia, Northern India, and South China!

 What does it mean to be a Florida-Friendly yard?
 Essentially, you are taking steps to create a beautiful landscape with Florida's future in mind.
 Using native plants, efficiently using water, recycling, being smart about fertilizer and pests, as well as attracting the correct kind of wildlife are just some ways to protect our beautiful state and create the landscape of your dreams!
 You can see all the principles of Florida-Friendly Landscaping from University of Florida.

 To give your North Central Florida yard the best chance of thriving and growing, pick plants that are native to this region!

 Bulbs are a classification of plants that utilize an underground storage system.
 They are typically flowering plants.
 If you are looking to add bulbs to your yard, stick to plants such as the African Lily, Caladiums, Agapanthus, Crinum Bulbs, Dahlias and Cannus.

 Thriving Trees and Palms at Historic Cross Creek[/caption]Trees are an essential part of your yard.
 These strong and towering structures provide shade and a focal point of your landscape.
 Some trees that thrive in North Central Florida are Sabal Palm, Palmetto, Live Oak, Bald Cypress, and Red Maple.